Mountain safety when the weather changes very quickly

 The mountain is above all common sense.
 It is a living, unpredictable natural space, resulting from the very activity of the earth.
 The mountain is movement: sliding snow, rolling stones, dancing terrain...
 It's beautiful but it can be dangerous!

 The most important thing is to remain humble in the face of this dominant nature.
-This is'listen what she has to tell us, what mountain professionals advise, and to listen to yourself.
+It's about listening to what she has to tell us, what mountain professionals advise, and listening to ourselves.

 If you don't feel like a skier today, forget the spatulas, there are plenty of other activities to do in the mountains!